Could TransDigm Be The Valeant Of The Aerospace Industry?

 Here are some of the ways TransDigm thwarted this excessive cost audit.

-You have to ask yourself if these kinds of stonewalling tactics would work in the Twitter era, against the force of a fierce cost-cutter and BS-cutter-through-er.
+You have to ask yourself if these kinds of stonewalling tactics would work in the Twitter era against the force of a fierce cost-cutter and BS-cutter-through-er.

 From the same audit report, we read:

-- TransDigm does not provide informal cost breakdowns or cost data for small purchases (2 instances).
+- TransDigm does not provide informal cost breakdowns or cost data for small purchases (two instances).

-- TransDigm is unable to provide a cost breakdown for orders under $100,000 (2 instances).
+- TransDigm is unable to provide a cost breakdown for orders under $100,000 (two instances).

 - TransDigm no longer offers cost breakdowns.